-4.36 Covert Farm has a high level of occupancy, mainly with specialist airport related services.
+4.35 Covert Farm has a high level of occupancy, mainly with specialist airport related services.
 Whilst some of the stock is ageing, the location of the site near Terminal 4 makes the land highly attractive for airport related businesses.
 It is therefore proposed to be retained in employment use and designated as a Locally Significant Industrial Site.

-Map M: Proposed boundary of Covert Farm LSIS
+Map M: Covert Farm LSIS